simplicitesoftware/documentation/docs/documentation/misc/widgets.md

     - UI Widget: Yes
     - Nature: UI Page or component
     - Class: one of the available widgets
-        - `com.simplicite.webapp.web.widgets.CountersExternalObject`
+        - `com.simplicite.webapp.web.widgets.CountersExternalObject` (as of version 6.1)
-        - `com.simplicite.webapp.web.widgets.CarouselExternalObject`
+        - `com.simplicite.webapp.web.widgets.CarouselExternalObject` (as of version 6.1)
-        - `com.simplicite.webapp.web.widgets.CardsExternalObject`
+        - `com.simplicite.webapp.web.widgets.CardsExternalObject` (as of version 6.1)
+		- `com.simplicite.webapp.web.widgets.MermaidExternalObject` (as of version 6.2)

 Counters
 --------

-The **CountersExternalObject** counts how many of some objects there is in the database.
+The **Counters** external object widget counts how many of some objects there is in the database.

 ![counters](img/widgets/counters.png)